thaiminhpv/thaiminhpv/README.md

 - I love solving problems and building software that impacts people around me.
-  I took part in some projects for communities by contributing to some non-profit organizations, namely ASAP Project and The 80% Project.
+  I took part in some projects for communities by contributing to some non-profit organizations, namely ASAP Project (about psychology) and The 80% Project (about equality).

 - Additionally, I have participated in several competitions, such as FPT Edu Hackathon 2021 and FPT Edu Hackathon 2019.
 Although I had to compete against other older competitors, I still received awards.

 - I am currently looking for **internship opportunities** in the field of Machine Learning.

 # Connect with me!